The Nan Movie

-The Nan Movie (originally conceived as This Nan's Life) is a 2022 British comedy film written by Catherine Tate and Brett Goldstein and directed by Josie Rourke (uncredited).
+The Nan Movie is a 2022 comedy film written by Catherine Tate and Brett Goldstein and directed by Josie Rourke (uncredited).
 The film stars Tate and Mathew Horne.
-It is based on the television series, Catherine Tate's Nan, which is a set of four specials that were broadcast between 2009 and 2015, and itself is a spin-off of the television sketch series, The Catherine Tate Show (2004–2007).
+A British-Irish co-production, it is based on the television series, Catherine Tate's Nan, which is a set of four specials that were broadcast between 2009 and 2015, and itself is a spin-off of the television sketch series, The Catherine Tate Show (2004–2007).
 The film centres on the eponymous Nan character who travels cross-country to visit her dying sister, and includes several flashbacks to their upbringing and early adulthood.